anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who talks more is sooner exhausted.
+Quote: Imagination rules the world.

-By: Laozi
+By: Napoleon